peterstace/dauntless/README.md

 * Timeout for displaying loading screen.

 * Delta generation when rendering screen.
+Especially for the "nothing" case.

 ### Important

 * Help screen.
 Application name, author, copyright notice.
 Then a list of key mappings.

 * Arrow keys in command mode (at least for search?).
+Up/down is history.
+  Left/right/home/end for cursor.

 * Custom disable/enable regexp colour choices.